 Autumn tidy up

-Autumn is Adam’s favourite time of year and although it can feel like the garden is slowing down, he believes that there are plenty of useful tasks to do, clearing up after this year and preparing for next.
-He suggests that if the weather is still mild you can keep cutting your lawn until November and can use any leaves you remove to make a nutritious mulch for next year.
+Autumn is our favourite time of year and although it can feel like the garden is slowing down, we believe that there are plenty of useful tasks to do, clearing up after this year and preparing for next.
+We suggest that if the weather is still mild you can keep cutting your lawn until November and can use any leaves you remove to make a nutritious mulch for next year.
 You can also make the most of the plants already in your garden by collecting seeds and digging and dividing clumped up perennials and rhubarb.
-His theory is that if you keep everything clean and tidy now, from maintaining your mower, to cleaning your tools and your greenhouse you’ll be perfectly prepared for spring.
+Our theory is that if you keep everything clean and tidy now, from maintaining your mower, to cleaning your tools and your greenhouse, you’ll be perfectly prepared for spring.

 Planting for winter and spring

 A lot of people forget about their garden this time of year and stop visiting the garden centre or even stop going outside.
 However, we believe that there’s no reason that you can’t enjoy colour and structure in winter with a few well-chosen trees and plants.
 As everything dies back you can see the bare bones of your garden and appreciate where you need colour, structure and interest.
 It’s a great time to plant a fruit tree for height and hopefully delicious fruit next year or to plan a bright border for colour now and throughout the winter.
 You could also try ‘lasagna planting’ your bulbs for planters packed full of flowers in spring.
 You’ll definitely appreciate the effort you put in now all next year.